 In this approach, the benefits of cinnamon and peppermint could be incorporated into a medication for the treatment of infected wounds.

 Researchers came to the conclusion in 2011 that the benefits of cinnamon and other "antioxidant spices" may lessen the body's adverse reaction to consuming high-fat meals.
 Six people ate foods that had 14 g of a spice mixture.
 Blood tests revealed a 13% increase in antioxidant activity, a 21% decrease in insulin sensitivity, and a 31% decrease in triglycerides.

 Cinnamon and weight loss

 Additionally, it affects how sugar is digested by the body and stops the body from turning processed sugar into fat.
-Likewise, cinnamon slows down the transit of food from the stomach to the intestine.
+Likewise, one of the wonderful benefits of cinnamon is that it slows down the transit of food from the stomach to the intestine.
 You eat less and feel fuller for longer as a result.

 This aids with weight loss.
 Furthermore, cinnamon makes the body's processing of carbs more effective, which helps you lose a few pounds.
 According to studies, compared to fat from other regions of the body, abdominal fat is more susceptible to the effects of cinnamon.